 Cam Mackenzie: I use it in our barrel ageing program.
 It’s the basis of Bloody Shiraz Gin, I use a little bit of it in Christmas Gin.
 It’s kind of more than just Rare Dry Gin.
 It’s our highest selling gin.
 I’m not supposed to choose one of my kids as a favourite, but that one is for me, my go to of our gins.
 Yeah, it’s been super consistent and continues to do really well.

-James Atkinson: How was the Bloody Shiraz Gin conceived, because that looks to have been a bit of a masterstroke?
+James Atkinson: How was the Bloody Shiraz Gin conceived by Four Pillars Gin distillery, because that looks to have been a bit of a masterstroke?

 Cam Mackenzie: Yeah, I think a lot of our experiments never see the light of day, which is a good thing, but this was one where again, gin didn’t innovate.
 I didn’t create anything for that big, big, long period of time when I was growing up.
 When I was in my early twenties, gin was my mom’s drink, my grandmother’s drink.
 It didn’t change.
 What we found was people kept asking us when we were going to make a sloe gin.
 I kept scratching my head saying, “Well, I hate almost every sloe gin I’ve ever tasted.”
 I don’t like Marzipan, and often those sloe gins will pick up a bit of a Marzipan character.
 I don’t like adding sugar to things.
 I barely add sugar to anything when I’m cooking, and to make slow gin, you have to add a bucket load of sugar, because sloe berries are so acidic, and we don’t really grow sloes.